Experimental Feature

 The plugin system is currently experimental and under active development.
 The documentation, examples, and plugin interface are subject to significant changes in future releases.
 If you encounter any issues, have questions, or have ideas for improvement, please consider starting a discussion on GitHub.

-Example Plugin: Index Multiplier
+Example Plugin: Column Generator

 A Data Designer plugin is implemented as a Python package with three main components: